Analytic bootstrap and Witten diagrams for the ABJM Wilson line as defect CFT$_1$: Bootstrapping the supercorrelator

 for integer values of $L_1$ and $L_2$ and $L_2\geq -L_1$.
 Imposing the aforementioned cancellation of poles between $r(\chi)$ and $q(\chi)$ one finds several constraints which we derive in Appendix \ref{detailsbootstrap}.
 The final result is that all the coefficients $r_m$ in the expansion \eqref{rexpansion} are fixed in terms of the coefficients $q_l$ in \eqref{qexpansion}.
 Furthermore, we find

 Therefore, we are left with an infinite number of solution parametrized by the $L_1+L_2+1$ coefficients $q_l$.
 In this respect, one can construct a minimal solution by keeping a single term in the sum \eqref{qexpansion}.
 One criterium to choose which term to keep is the analysis of the large $n$ behaviour of $\gamma^{(1)}_n$.
-The term with the best large $n$ behaviour has $l=-1$.
+In higher-dimensional examples of AdS/CFT the large twist behaviour of the anomalous dimension of the so-called ``double trace operators'' (of the schematic form $\mathcal{O}\square^n (\pa)^\ell \mathcal{O}$) is related to the relevance of the bulk interaction and it is bounded from above \cite{Heemskerk:2009pn, Fitzpatrick:2011dm}.
+Nevertheless, there are at least two obstacle for the direct application of this argument to the one-dimensional case \cite{Carlo}.
+First, there is no distinction between the spin and the twist of the double trace operators, which are characterized, in one dimension, by a single parameter $n$ labeling the number of derivatives ($\mathcal{O}\pa^n\mathcal{O}$).
+Secondly, in the higher-dimensional case the large $N$ analysis allows to lift the degeneracy between double trace operators and other operators with identical quantum numbers at the classical level.
+Here, as we will discuss in great detail in section \ref{cftdata}, this degeneracy is not lifted, preventing us from a clear identification of the operators appearing in the tree-level OPE with the double-trace operators.
+Therefore, analogously to the $\mathcal{N}=4$ SYM case \cite{Carlo}, we use the large-$n$ behaviour of the anomalous dimension simply as an organizing principle for the infinite set of solutions.
+The term with the mildest large $n$ behaviour has $l=-1$.
 All the negative values of $l$ give a large $n$ behaviour of the order $\gamma_n \sim n^{-2l}$, while for positive values of $l$ the growth is much faster (already $l=0$ gives a $\gamma_n\sim n^5$).
 We conclude that the functions $r(\chi)$ and $q(\chi)$ yielding the mildest behaviour at large $n$ are

 As we show in Appendix \ref{detailsbootstrap} all the $r_m$ coefficients can be fixed in terms of the $q_l$.
 In this specific case we get

 It is instructive, though, to see how this result can be obtained in this very simple situation.
 The first relation in \eqref{randqcoeff} simply arises by requiring that the pole at $\chi=0$ in the function $q(\chi)$ is canceled by the product $r(\chi)\log(1-\chi)$.
 To fix the coefficient $r_{-1}$, instead, one needs to analyse the function $\hat{h}(\chi)$ in \eqref{ansatzh} and impose consistency with the block expansion \eqref{hexpansion}.
 In the chiral-chiral channel we perturb the leading order result by